jnrgamecoin/JNRGameCoin/README.md

-JNRGameCoin Core integration/staging tree
+jnrgamecoin Core integration/staging tree
 =====================================

 https://jnrgamecoin.ml

-For an immediately usable, binary version of the JNRGameCoin Core software, see .
+For an immediately usable, binary version of the jnrgamecoin Core software, see .

 Further information about JNRGameCoin Core is available in the [doc folder](/doc).

-What is JNRGameCoin?
+What is jnrgamecoin?
 ----------------

-JNRGameCoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-JNRGameCoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-JNRGameCoin Core is the name of open source software which enables the use of this currency.
+jnrgamecoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world. jnrgamecoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network. jnrgamecoin Core is the name of open source software which enables the use of this currency.

-For more information read the original JNRGameCoin whitepaper.
+For more information read the original jnrgamecoin whitepaper.

 License
 -------